Google CRM Guide: The 4 Best CRM for Google Workspace, 2026

 Streak

 This setup works well if you’re running a solo business or part of a very small team.
-Once your team grows and you start handling more contacts, emails, users, and deals, this Google CRM can begin to feel slow and inadequate.
+Once your team grows and you start handling more contacts, emails, users, and deals, the Google CRM can begin to feel slow and inadequate.

 Starting Price: $49 per user/month